geekforbrains/meteor-schemakit/README.md

 }
 ```

-Notice that the not_in_schema field was stripped (because its not in the schema).
+Notice that the `not_in_schema` field was stripped (because its not defined in the schema).

-Now legit data.
+Now, legit data.

 ```javascript
 var legitData = {